-- 1. Licensed growers, handlers, distributors and retailers shall have policies and procedures for handling voluntary and mandatory recalls of all hemp, hemp derivatives and hemp-derived CBD products.
-Such procedures shall be adequate to deal with recalls due to any action initiated at the request or order of DBR, and any voluntary action by a grower, handler, distributor or retailer to remove defective or potentially defective hemp, hemp derivatives or hemp-derived consumable CBD products from the market, as well as any action undertaken to promote public health and safety. - 2.
-DBR or RIDOH may require a licensee to recall any hemp, hemp derivatives or hemp products the licensee has sold or transferred upon a finding that circumstances exist that pose a risk to public health, safety and welfare. - a.
+- Licensed growers, handlers, distributors and retailers shall have policies and procedures for handling voluntary and mandatory recalls of all hemp, hemp derivatives and hemp-derived CBD products.
+Such procedures shall be adequate to deal with recalls due to any action initiated at the request or order of DBR, and any voluntary action by a grower, handler, distributor or retailer to remove defective or potentially defective hemp, hemp derivatives or hemp-derived consumable CBD products from the market, as well as any action undertaken to promote public health and safety. - DBR or RIDOH may require a licensee to recall any hemp, hemp derivatives or hemp products the licensee has sold or transferred upon a finding that circumstances exist that pose a risk to public health, safety and welfare. - a.
 The recall must be initiated by the licensee immediately as determined by their recall plan; and - b.
 The licensee must comply with any additional instructions made by DBR.

-M. Destruction
+NM.
+Destruction

 - 1. Prior to disposal, the hemp must be made unusable and indistinguishable from other plant material.
 This may be accomplished by grinding and incorporating the offending material with other non-consumable solid waste or other ground materials, so the resulting mixture is at least fifty percent non-hemp waste by volume. - a.
-Other methods to render the hemp unusable must be approved by DBR before implementation.
+Other methods to render the hemp unusable must be approved by DBR before implementation. - b.

-- b.
 Hemp that is rendered unusable following an approved method may be delivered to a licensed solid waste disposal facility in Rhode Island for final disposition or disposed of in an alternative manner approved by DBR. - c.
-All destructions must be documented by the Licensee.
+All destructions must be documented by the Licensee. - Grower licensees must submit to DBR documentation of any destruction conducted, which may include photos or videos of, and/or DBR employee attendance at, the destruction.